Fusidic acid 20 mg/g cream

 No interaction studies have been performed.

 No effects during pregnancy are anticipated, since systemic exposure to topically applied fusidic acid/sodium fusidate is negligible.
-Topical fusidic acid 20mg/g cream can be used during pregnancy.
+Fusidic acid 20mg/g cream can be used during pregnancy.

 Fusidic acid 20mg/g cream has no or negligible influence on the ability to drive and use machines.

 The estimation of the frequency of undesirable effects is based on a pooled analysis of data from clinical trials and from spontaneous reporting.